ebullient/monster-combat/README.md

 This application had a few purposes:

-1. to teach me, a rookie Dungeon Master, how D&D combat rules work
+1. to teach me, a rookie Dungeon Master, how D&D combat rules work (specifically, [D&D 5e](https://www.dndbeyond.com/sources/basic-rules/combat))
 2. to explore usage and capabilities of metrics libraries, starting with [Micrometer](https://micrometer.io)
 3. to mess with metrics and spring boot applications with Kubernetes, Prometheus, and Grafana.